doxxedd/dinari.ca/content/about/index.md

 I'm a **3rd-year** undergraduate student at **Queen's University** studying **Computing** with a **Security focus**. *Bachelor of Computing (Honours)*

-I have an extreme passion for cybersecurity and love doing CTFs.
-I aspire to be a penetration tester in the future.
+I have an extreme passion for cybersecurity and love doing CTFs and aspire to be a penetration tester in the future.

 This May, I'll be a Cybersecurity Consultant Intern at [**IBM**](https://www.ibm.com/ca-en) for 12 Months.